 The next Benson DAG meeting is scheduled for Thursday, January 31st - 6:00-8:00 in the Benson Digital Media Studio Room E105.

-The Bond Accountability Committee communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.
+The Bond Accountability Committee (BAC) communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.

 Madison and Kellogg set to begin construction in 2019